 - Inbound links, where other people or organisations value our work and provide a link to our post.

-According to SEO expert MOZ “Top SEOs agree that getting external links is the single most important objective for attaining high rankings.”
-I agree, but the challenge is how we obtain a large number of links from other people’s websites without paying them.
-For clarity you should understand that the purpose of this discussion is limited to looking at the value of outbound links.
+According to SEO expert MOZ “top SEOs agree that getting external links is the single most important objective for attaining high rankings.”
+I agree.
+But the challenge is how we get links from other people’s websites without paying them.
+For clarity you should understand that this discussion looks solely at the value of outbound links.
+These are links to other people’s work.

 The View of Some Experts